 - 50 Money Habits To Help You Save More

-How to do the 100 envelope challenge digitally
+How to do the 100 envelope saving challenge digitally

-If you don’t want to deal with envelopes and cash, you can totally do this money challenge on your computer or entirely online!
+If you don’t want to stuff envelopes with cash, or you don’t have daily access to cash, you can totally do this fun challenge on your computer or entirely online!

 While some may be more motivated by using a tactile method, I like spreadsheets and using phone apps.
 I appreciate the ability to access files wherever I’m at, and I know the calculations are accurate.

 Here is how I would do the 100 envelope challenge digitally: